MattPuzey/mv-app/README.md

 # mvc-movie-app
 Practice app
-From Getting Started with ASP.NET MVC 5 at www.asp.net/mvc
+from Getting Started with ASP.NET MVC 5 at www.asp.net/mvc